Bobby Shmurda: Criminal conviction

 James Essig, head of the NYPD unit that made the arrests, said Shmurda's songs and videos were "almost like a real-life document of what they were doing on the street."
-In his song "Hot Nigga", Shmurda rapped that "I been selling crack since like the fifth grade" because "Jaja taught me"; Shmurda also rapped about his crew's past and future murders.
-Shmurda has asserted that the lyrics represent his real life in several interviews, though the Supreme Court of New Jersey recently ruled that lyrics cannot be read at trial as evidence unless they have a "strong nexus" to a specific crime.
-During his jail time, Shmurda was involved in a fight suspected to be related to the Bloods vs. Crips rivalry.
+In his song "Hot Nigga", Shmurda raps, "I been selling crack since like the fifth grade" because "Jaja taught me"; Shmurda also rapped about his crew's past and future murders.
+In interviews, Shmurda has said that the lyrics represent his real life, though the Supreme Court of New Jersey ruled in 2014 that lyrics cannot be read at trial as evidence unless they have a "strong nexus" to a specific crime.
+While incarcerated, Shmurda was involved in a fight suspected to be related to the Bloods vs. Crips rivalry.

-Between late June and early July 2015, the rapper and his ex-girlfriend were caught by officials after smuggling a knife into Rikers Island jail.
-Both were charged with two counts of promoting contraband, in addition to one count of criminal possession of a weapon in the fourth degree, which could result in an additional seven-year sentence.
-Shmurda appeared in the Bronx Supreme Court to face his charges of prison contraband plus 25 years for his previous charge in late 2014.
+Between late June and early July 2015, Shmurda and his ex-girlfriend were caught by officials after smuggling a knife into Rikers Island jail.
+Both were charged with two counts of promoting contraband and one count of criminal possession of a weapon in the fourth degree, which could result in an additional seven-year sentence.
+Shmurda appeared in the Bronx Supreme Court to face his charges of prison contraband plus 25 years for his previous charge in 2014.
 He and his ex-girlfriend pleaded not guilty to the contraband charge, but Shmurda was still facing a maximum sentence of 25 years for the drug and gun charges.

 Conviction

 On September 9, 2016, as part of a plea deal, Shmurda pleaded guilty to one count of third-degree conspiracy and one count of weapons possession, and was sentenced to seven years in prison.
-Under the deal, Shmurda could not appeal the sentence, but was to be given credit for two years served, leaving five years left on his sentence, followed by five years of probation.
-His lawyer, Alex Spiro, expected that with good behavior Shmurda would only serve approximately three and a half years.
+Under the deal, he could not appeal the sentence, but was to be given credit for two years served, leaving five years left on his sentence, followed by five years of probation.
+His lawyer, Alex Spiro, expected that with good behavior Shmurda would serve approximately three and a half years.
 In early 2017, Shmurda was given a four-year sentence for sneaking a makeshift knife (shiv) into his cell.
 The sentence was to run concurrently to his ongoing seven-year sentence, so that he would not face any additional prison time.

 Incarceration

 Shmurda was first imprisoned in Rikers Island.
 He was involved in numerous incidents while incarcerated.
 In May 2015, he took part in a brawl that included members from the Bloods and Crips street gangs.
-In November 2016, Shmurda was involved in a brawl between several inmates that led to him losing phone privileges for an unnamed period of time and being subject to solitary confinement for a month.
+In November 2016, Shmurda was involved in a brawl between several inmates that led to him losing phone privileges for an unspecified period and being put in solitary confinement for a month.
 In 2017, he was moved to Clinton Correctional Facility in upstate New York, to finish his sentence in protective custody.

 Images of Shmurda while incarcerated surfaced online after three years served of the five-year sentence.